Deserts in Saudi Arabia

 Life in the desert, particularly plants, insects, lizards, rodents, snakes, birds, etc. are highly dependent and each one helps in the survival of the others.
 As the rains in the deserts are intermittent and erratic, every drop of water that fall on the sand is precious for the existence of plants and animals.
 Plants have several adaptations that help them to survive in the desert, such as ability to collect and store water, features that help reduce water loss, etc.

-Desert plants usually have small leaves or leaf-like appendages, thick, waxy cuticle on the surface of stems and leaves, sunken stomata, sand covered strong-roots that help to penetrate deep into the soil in search of water and also help the plant to hold firmly on the ground against sand-storms.
+Saudi Arabia’s desert ecosystem possesses one of the harshest environments for living beings.
+However, both animal and plants adapted various forms to adjust their life in that inhospitable habitat.
+In many situations, such life in the desert is uncompetitive, as many plants particularly tropical and temperate plants do not exist in sandy or rocky deserts due to their inability to adapt hot desert climate.
+Majority of desert plants do not have broad leaves, rather represented by scaly or needle-like leaves as in the case of Tamarix, Haloxylon, Calligonum, etc. In order to prevent excessive transpiration rate, plants have thick cuticle or waxy coating over stem and leaf surfaces, or have sunken stomata or possess multilevel epidermal layers.
+Sand covered strong-roots that help to penetrate deep into the soil in search of water and also help the plant to hold firmly on the ground against sand-storms.
 As far as the animals are concerned, the source of water comes from the plants, while in the case of carnivorous creatures /animals the water need is satisfied by the fluids contained in the bodies of the animals that they live upon.

 Sand dunes plants of Saudi Arabia* | ||||